vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 Microsoft Defender for Endpoint on iOS enables Privacy Controls for both the Admins and the End Users.
 This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.
 Admins can configure the privacy in the phish alert report while End Users can configure the information shared to their organization.

-## Optional Permissions and Disable Web Protection
+## Optional permissions and Disable Web Protection

 Microsoft Defender for Endpoint on iOS enables **Optional Permissions** in the onboarding flow.
 Currently the permissions required by MDE are mandatory in the onboarding flow.
 With this feature, admin can deploy MDE on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
 End Users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for enrolled devices (MDM).